 There are several pluses to working locally even if you do the actual work from a desk right in your spare bedroom.

-The first advantage is that it may be easier to land the job.
+It may be easier to land a job.
 You may already have personal connections with the hiring manager.
 Even if you don’t have an “in” right now, it may still be easier to set your sights on what you want and go after it.

-The second advantage is that you may be more effective on the job.
+You may be more effective on the job.
 You have easier access to your supervisor and coworkers.
-You may be able to attend occasional staff meetings and trainings.
+You may be able to attend occasional staff meetings and training events.

-The third advantage is that you may be able to develop personal relationships with coworkers in your company.
+You may be able to develop personal relationships with coworkers in your company.
 One downside to working out of your home is that it can be lonely.
 You can work in the same position for years without developing ties to others.
-If you are the type of person who relishes friendships, being local can facilitate meeting coworkers for lunch or happy hour.
+If you’re the type of person who relishes friendships, being local can facilitate meeting coworkers for lunch, coffee, or happy hour.

 The first thing to do is to decide what type of work-at-home job appeals to you and fits your talents.

 You can’t write a resume (or complete a job application form) if you don’t know what you are looking for.
 It’s not the responsibility of HR to figure out from vague career objectives what you can do for them.
 If you can’t decide what you want, HR cannot figure it out either in the few seconds they typically devote to scanning each resume.